 What You Expect When You Arrive

 For any family, finding out a child needs to visit a hospital can be nerve-racking.
 We want your experience to be as smooth as possible.
 Before your visit, you and your family are welcome to schedule a tour to see and explore our hospital prior to the day of your child's procedure.
 On the day of your child's procedure you can expect that the people caring for your child will be wearing a name tag and introduce themselves and explain their roles in your child's care.

 A nurse will check the patient's vital signs, including:

 - blood pressure

 - pulse oximeter

 The child and family will be taken to the holding room on the second floor.
-Each patient is allowed to have two family members in the holding room, where they will meet the nurse, surgeon, and anesthesiologist.
+Each patient is allowed to have one (1) adult family members in the holding room, where they will meet the nurse, surgeon, and anesthesiologist.
 Masks must be worn when health care workers enter the holding room.
 Masks may be removed if only family is present.

 After surgery, the patient will be taken to the recovery room to wake up.
 Recovery room nurses will continue to monitor the child.